SotirisTouliopoulos/dingo/README.md

 removed_reactions, final_dingo_model = obj.reduce(extend=False)
 ```

-Explaining the parameters and the returned objects:
+Explanation of the parameters and returned objects:

-- `open_exchanges` is a parameter to the `find_blocked_reactions` function of the cobra library.
-It controls whether or not to open all exchange reactions to very high flux ranges.
+- `open_exchanges`: A parameter for the `find_blocked_reactions` function of the `COBRApy` library.
+It controls whether to open all exchange reactions to very high flux ranges.
-- `removed_reactions` is a list that contains the names of the removed reactions. `final_dingo_model` is a reduced model with the bounds of removed reactions set to 0.
+- `removed_reactions`: A list that contains the names of the removed reactions.
+- `final_dingo_model`: A reduced model with the bounds of removed reactions set to 0.

-- Users can decide if they want to remove an additional set of reactions, by setting the `extend` parameter to `True`.
+Users can choose to remove an additional set of reactions, by setting the `extend` parameter to `True`.
-  These reactions are the ones that do not affect the value of the objective function, when removed.
+These reactions do not affect the value of the objective function, when removed.

-Reduction with the `PreProcess` class has been tested with various models <a href="#ref-2">[2]</a>.
-Some of them are used in dingo's <a href="#ref-3">[3]</a> publication article too.
+Reduction with the `PreProcess` class has been tested with various models <a href="#ref-2">[2]</a>, some of which are included in dingo's <a href="#ref-3">[3]</a> publication article too.
-A figure with reduction results follows, which presents the number of remained reactions, after calling the `reduce` function with `extend` set both to `False` and `True`.
+A figure below shows the number of remained reactions, after calling the `reduce` function with `extend` set both to `False` and `True`.
-Reduction with `extend` set to `True` is based on sampling, so a slight change in the number of remained reactions may appear from time to time.
+Note that when `extend` is set to `True`, the reduction is based on sampling, so slight changes in the number of remaining reactions may occur.
-It is recommended to use `extend` set to `False` in large models, due to the higher computational time.
+It is recommended to use `extend` set to `False` for large models due to higher computational time.

 ![Reduction_Results_Plot](/img/reduction_results_plot.png)
 ![Reduction_Results_Plot2](/img/reduction_results_plot2.png)

-## Correlated reactions
+## Correlated Reactions

-- Reactions in biochemical pathways, can be positive, negative or non correlated.
+- Reactions in biochemical pathways, can be positively correlated, negatively correlated or uncorrelated.
-- Positive correlation between a set of reactions A and B means that if reaction A is active then reaction B is also active and vice versa.
+- Positive correlation: if reaction A is active then reaction B is also active and vice versa.
-- Negative correlation means that if reaction A is active, then reaction B is deactive and vice versa.
+- Negative correlation: if reaction A is active, then reaction B is inactive and vice versa.
-- Zero correlation means that reaction A can have any status, regardless of the reaction's B status and vice versa.
+- Zero correlation: The status of reaction A is independent of the status of reaction B, and vice versa.
 - [These features derive from the 2nd pull request.](https://github.com/GeomScale/dingo/pull/103)

-I implemented a `correlated_reactions` function that calculates reactions steady states using dingo's `PolytopeSampler` class and then creates a correlation matrix based on pearson correlation coefficient between pairwise set of reactions.
-This function also calculates a copula indicator for filtering correlations greater than the pearson cutoff.
+I implemented a `correlated_reactions` function that calculates reactions steady states using dingo's `PolytopeSampler` class and creates a correlation matrix based on the pearson correlation coefficient between pairwise reactions.
+This function also calculates a copula indicator to filter correlations greater than the pearson cutoff.

-Example of calling the `correlated_reactions` function to the E.coli core model:
+Example of using the `correlated_reactions` function on the E. coli core model:

 ```python
 dingo_model = MetabolicNetwork.from_json('ext_data/e_coli_core.json')